 Penalty: A fine not exceeding $2 000, or imprisonment for 12 months, or both such fine and imprisonment.

-[Section 49 amended by No. 21 of 2006 Sch.
+[Section 49 amended: No. 21 of 2006 Sch.
 3 cl.
 5(9).]

 50. Availability of records

 (1) Inspection documents and other records held by the Council may be made available for inspection, without charge, by the owner of the substance, apparatus, product or premises to which those records relate or any person authorised in writing by the owner, subject to subsection (2), but shall not be open to inspection by any other person not exercising functions under this Act.